Our TURN

 Our Turn provides a variety of experiential learning activities to meet the needs of your organization.
 We also offer free consultation to determine which development opportunity would work best for your community’s needs.

 Our Turn offers group facilitation, in partnership with community based artists, to create space for dynamic youth and adult experiences.
-Previous topics have included: Bringing Clay into Professional Practice, Plant Energetics, Youth Speak Outs, and Power Up at Portland Art Museum.
+Previous topics have included: Bringing Clay into Professional Practice, Plant Energetics, Social Painting, Youth Speak Outs, and Power Up at Portland Art Museum.
 Check out our workshop tab for current offerings.

 Our Turn is here to assist your organization through consulting and design of a scope and sequence that meets your organization where you are and helps to usher you to where you’d like to be.
-The following are examples of our areas of work:

 Arts and Literature Circles